matthewoestreich/predict-v8-randomness/README.md

 # Usage

-- For every 10 predictions it takes ~3 seconds to compute, so be mindful of performance when predicting large amounts.
+For every 10 predictions it takes ~3 seconds to compute, so be mindful of performance when predicting large amounts.
+Keep in mind, the max we can predict next is 60.

-  - A good rule of thumb is : seconds to compute = (number of predictions / 3).
-- We always return an array of predictions (`number[]`).
-  - If you are only predicting one item (no param provided to `predictNext`) you can destructure the return for simplicity.
+We always return an array of predictions (`number[]`).
+If you are only predicting one item you can destructure the return for simplicity.

 #### Dynamically Generated Sequence